Laravel Collections: 10 Methods That Will Change How You Write PHP

 ->whenEmpty(fn () => response()->json(['status' => 'ok']));

-This eliminates the pattern of breaking out of a collection pipeline just to check emptiness, then jumping back in.
+No more breaking out of your fluent chain just to check emptiness, then awkwardly jumping back in.

 10. lazy() — Process Massive Collections Without Memory Limits